FCRA Compliance Guide for Data Furnishers

 2. Dispute Investigation Requirements

-When a consumer disputes information:
+When a consumer disputes information through a credit bureau:

 - Correct or delete: If information is inaccurate, incomplete, or unverifiable, you must correct or delete it